jamesputtmann/PDK.io/README.md

 # Postman Collection Change Detector

-A professional Python utility that monitors changes in a Postman Collection by periodically downloading and comparing JSON files.
-It provides visual feedback using ASCII art to indicate whether changes have been detected, with efficient SQLite3 storage for historical tracking.
+A Python utility that monitors changes in a Postman Collection by periodically downloading and comparing JSON files to detect changes in the collection.
+In hopes that the postman collection ("comprehansive") is updated simultaneous to the rest of the API documentation.

 ## Features

-- Automatically downloads Postman Collection JSON from a specified URL
+- Automatically downloads Postman Collection JSON from a the URL
 - Stores collections efficiently in SQLite3 database with timestamps
 - Compares the latest version with the previous version
-- Displays ASCII art to clearly indicate if changes were detected
 - Maintains a searchable history of collection versions
-- Professional logging with detailed change tracking
+- Logging with detailed change tracking
-- Type hints and modern Python practices

 ## Prerequisites